 Male: Caudal alae supporting four pairs of preanal and five pairs of postanal pedunculate papillae.
 Left spicule filiform with sightly twisted and pointed distal end.
 Right spicule robust, usually with transversely striated cuticle at proximal half and short attenuated distal end.
 Tail short with rounded tip.

 Female: Vagina surrounded by prominent muscle fibers.
-Tail short with rounded tip" (Wong and Anderson, 1986).
+Tail short with rounded tip.

 Sources: Wong, P.L. and Anderson, R.C.
 1986.
 Revision of the genus Desportesius Chabaud and Campana, 1949 (Nematoda: Acuarioidea) mainly from the gizzard of ciconiiform birds.
 Can.
 J. Zool.
 Vol. 64, p.
 2520-2530.